Weather Forecast For Lima - NewsBreak

 Wednesday, August 18

-Showers and thunderstorms during the day; while chance of showers and thunderstorms then chance of light rain overnight
+Patchy fog during the day; while showers and thunderstorms then slight chance of showers and thunderstorms overnight

 Thursday, August 19

-Chance of light rain then chance of showers and thunderstorms during the day; while chance of light rain overnight
+Chance of light rain then chance of showers and thunderstorms during the day; while chance of showers and thunderstorms then slight chance of light rain overnight

 - Light wind